 Another fish, yep.
 This fish cracker, specifically using saltwater fish named Parang and Tamban in Malay or a species of Herring and Sardine.
 It is a common fish crackers in Malaysia made mostly in the east coast peninsular.
 If you ordered a fried rice here, most of the times it is served as a side dish.
 Made solely of Malaysian fish, it is processed with flour and salt and then turned into small long dried pieces.
 It is eaten after a deep fried for few seconds until it expanded, do not over fry it or it will become hard and bitter.
 Most of the Keropok Ikan Parang producers are a small family-owned industry that operates mainly in the east coast peninsular.
 If you happen to be in islands such as Perhentian, Tioman or Redang you will for sure find it being sold in packets at the local grocery stores.
 It is also can be found in some supermarkets in Kuala Lumpur.
 The keropok comes in a various brand such as Cap Dua and Cap Ikan Parang Tiga Ekor.
 As weird as it sounds, it tastes amazingly delicious!.

 Babas Curry Powder or Rempah Kari Babas

-Gamat or sea cucumber (yep its a living thing) is processed and traditionally used as a Oil for massaging muscle and skin.
+Gamat or sea cucumber (yep it is a living thing) is processed and traditionally used as an Oil for massaging muscle and skin.
 It is mostly used to relieve body tiredness, muscle pain, burn, injuries and insect bites.
-Manufactured vastly in the northernmost island in the Peninsular Malaysia, Langkawi, it is one of the most famous oil that you can find in almost all malay houses.
-It is usually mixed with herbs like coconut oil and produce magical result!
-The best known brands is Nusantara.
-So get yourself one of these ancient malay ointment before boarding your plane!
+Manufactured vastly in the northernmost island in the Peninsular Malaysia, Langkawi, it is one of the most famous oil that you can find in almost all Malay houses.
+It is usually mixed with herbs like coconut oil and produce a magical result!
+The best-known brands are Nusantara.
+So get yourself one of these ancient Malay ointments before boarding your plane!